maddin1502/ts-type-inspector/README.md

 ### Validators

 Most of the examples given here indicate generic type information of validators.
 This is optional, in most cases you can validate values without additional type information.
-The TypeInspector automatically calculates the resulting value type
+The TypeInspector automatically calculates the resulting value type.

 ```ts
 import ti from 'ts-type-inspector';